victorjonsson/PHP-Rocker-google-login/README.md

 # PHP-Rocker - Google login

-Install this package in your [Rocker application](https://github.com/victorjonsson/PHP-Rocker) and you will have a restful API that can authenticate users that has logged in using their user credentials at Google.
+Install this package in your [Rocker application](https://github.com/victorjonsson/PHP-Rocker) and your users will be able to authenticate with their user credentials at Google.

 *This installation walk through takes for granted that you have some prior knowledge about [composer](http://getcomposer.org)*